Platane/markdown-toComprehensiveData/README.md

 Parse a markdown subset as comprehensive data.

-> ⚠ This parser does not cover the entire markdown languages.
+> ⚠ This parser does not cover the entire markdown language.

 ## Motivation

 This project exists because I did not find suitables solutions to parse markdown when :
 - I want to output json ( and not directly html )
-- I want something more usable than a complexe AST
+- I want something easily usable ( not a complexe AST )

 ## Example